 Uganda is truly a birding paradise with over 1025 different species and several IBA’s.
 The varied nature here makes it so that we have diverse habitats like wetlands, savannah, jungle, mountains, lakes and woodland.
 Top ticks include the prehistoric looking Great Shoebill Stork, Great Blue Turaco, African Green Broadbill, Nkulengo Rail as well as the elusive Papyrus Gonolek.

 Mamaland Safaris has the experience to put together a birding itinerary based on your specific wishes (target ticks or habitats).
-Thanks to our knowledge about birding in Uganda we can then execute your birding safari in a professional way with a specialised birding guide and birding checklist.
+Thanks to our knowledge about birding in Uganda we can then execute your birding safari in a professional way.
+You travel with a specialised birding guide and get a birding checklist.

 Mountain hiking in Uganda